-There are integration and consolidation risks associated with our acquisition strategy.
-Future acquisitions may result in significant transaction expenses, and unexpected liabilities and risks associated with entering new markets.
+Acquisitions may result in significant transaction expenses, and unidentified liabilities and risks associated with entering new markets.
 We may also be unable to profitably integrate and operate these businesses.

 We may lack sufficient management, financial and other resources to successfully integrate future acquisitions, including acquisitions in markets where we have not previously operated.
 Any future acquisitions may result in significant transaction expenses, unexpected liabilities and other risks in addition to the integration and consolidation risks.